innoq/architecture-antipatterns/case_studies/diy_middleware.md

-# Emotional Attachment to a DIY Middleware
+# Emotional Attachment to a DIY Middleware ✅
-Author: Andreas
+*Author: Andreas*

 A software development company for insurance software developed its own CORBA like middleware that integrated an ORB, DCOM services and a lot more nifty features.